kmaaallen/simon-game/documentation/logic.md

 1) When newRound() function is called generateSequence() function is called
 2) When newRound() function is called displaySequence() function is called
-3) When newRound() function is called playerInput() function is called
+3) When newRound() function is called playerInput() function is called Tested and passed. code added to gameUI.js file.
+## generateSequence() function generates a sequence for the game to used
+This sequence should be a random sequence consisting of the numbers 1,2,3 or 4.<br>
+This sequence should be pushed into an array defined in the gameData object, called 'gameSequence'.<br>
+Its length should equal gameData.count at the time it is called.
+### Need to test
+#### Game Logic
+1) When generateSequence() function is executed a sequence is generated and pushed into gameSequence array.
+2) That array consists of 1,2,3 or 4 only (no other numbers/characters/strings)
+3) That array's length is equal to gameData.count
+NOTE: While testing the array's length was equal to gameData.count I came across an issue, which was that the count had already been incremented in the startGame function.
+I realised it was more logical to increment the count when a new number had been added to the gameSequence. i.e. when generateSequence() function is called.
+So I removed this test from the New game initiated test suite.
+I then added the incrementation code inside the generateSequence function instead.<br>
+Tested and passed. code added to gameUI.js file.
+#### User Interface
+The display should show gameData.count throughout the game and change when the count changes.
+1) Display should show gameData.count when the count changes (i.e when generateSequence is called).
+Tested and passed.
+Code added to gameUI.js .
+NOTE: removed spec testing display showed '1' when new game called as now redundant - as display is being tested when count is incremented instead.